Wadestown, New Zealand: Pre-school education

 Pre-school education in Wadestown is provided by Wadestown Kindergarten, a part of Wellington's Free Kindergarten Association.
 The Wadestown Playgroup provides play activities for children under 5 at the Wadestown Playground and Plunket rooms.

+Community facilities

 Library

 Wellington City Libraries operates a branch library at the corner of Lennel and Moorhouse Roads.
 The site is at the bottom of a landfilled tip that is now a green space known as Philip Myers Park.

+Tennis club

+The Wadestown Tennis Club which operates at Wadestown School was founded in 1924.

 Community Centre

-The Wadestown Community Centre is located in Pitt Street.
-The Centre accommodates a number of community groups including the Wadestown Toy Library.
+The Wadestown Community Centre was located in Pitt Street.
+The Centre accommodated a number of community groups including the Wadestown Toy Library.
 A community creche with 30 years of service to the Wadestown community operated in the building until it was closed in June 2019.
+The Centre itself was closed by the Wellington City Council in 2024.

 Transportation

 Wadestown is served by the No 14 Wilton bus route.

 Wellington had a tramway system between 1878 and 1964.
 Wadestown was part of the network from 1911.
 The narrow and steep cutting that forms part of Lennel Road between Barnard Street and Sefton street was specifically created for the tramway.
 In c.
 1918 a tram shelter was built on the corner of Sefton Street and Hosking Lane/Lennel Road.
 It continues to be used as a bus shelter and is preserved for its architectural and historic value.

 The Wadestown tram line was closed in 1949 and replaced by a bus service.